South Korea, China cast doubt on reports North Korean leader Kim gravely ill

 However, two South Korean government officials rejected the CNN report without elaborating on whether Kim had undergone surgery.
 The presidential Blue House said there were no unusual signs coming from the reclusive, nuclear-capable state.

-Kim is the unquestioned leader of North Korea and of its nuclear arsenal.
+Kim is the unquestioned leader of North Korea and the sole commander of its nuclear arsenal.
 He has no clear successor and any instability in the country could be a major international risk.

+The state KCNA news agency gave no indication of the whereabouts of Kim in routine dispatches on Tuesday, but said he had sent birthday gifts to prominent citizens.

 An official at the Chinese Communist Party’s International Liaison Department, which deals with North Korea, told Reuters the source did not believe Kim was critically ill.
 China is North Korea’s only major ally.